Philadelphia Vision Zero Alliance

 The conference featured experts and speakers from all over the U.S., showing the hundreds of audience-members how Philadelphia could make Vision Zero—the goal of zero traffic deaths—a reality.

 Then, in 2016, the Coalition hosted a half-day forum; Vision Zero: Maintaining Speed, which specifically told audiences how Philadelphia could make automated enforcement a reality doing what other cities have already done: Automate traffic enforcement using red light cameras and speed cameras.

-Now, the Bicycle Coalition and other like-minded partners, including 5th Square, Jefferson Hospital, the African-American Chamber of Commerce, AAA, Run 215, Clean Air Council, Feet First Philly, and the Public Health Management Corporation, have created Philadelphia’s first official Vision Zero Alliance.
+Now, the Bicycle Coalition and other like-minded partners, including AAA Mid-Atlantic, the African American Chamber of Commerce, Arcadia Land Company, 5th Square, Feet First Philly, Public Health Management Corporation, Clean Air Council, AARP, Asociación Puertorriqueños en Marcha, Run215, American Health Association, Center City District, Jefferson University, University City District, Greater Philadelphia Realtors Association, Stuart Leon Law, Philadelphia Parks Alliance, Piscitello Law, Delaware Valley Smart Growth Alliance, Chamber of Commerce of Greater Philadelphia, Solnick & Associates, Uber, and Lyft, have created Philadelphia’s first official Vision Zero Alliance.
 Together, the Alliance will support the creation of a comprehensive Vision Zero strategy in Philadelphia, and provide input to city government officials who will work on implementing Vision Zero strategies.

 Vision Zero does not consist of one solution.
 Scroll down to learn about the various solutions the Vision Zero Alliance is working toward for the city of Philadelphia.